retgef/WP-Proxy-Builder/README.md

 WP Proxy Builder
 ================

-Target a specific URI segment AKA 'page slug' as a HTTP proxy.
+Target a specific URI segment AKA 'page slug' as a simple HTTP proxy.
+This works well on sites that do not have dynamically generated JavaScript and HTML inserted after page load.

 Installation
 ------------